 As we approach the new year.
-I would like to take a momemt to remember some of the fine actors who were a part of Hollywood’s Golden Age.
-These are a few of the exceptional stars that left us this year:
+I’d like to take a moment to remember fine actors who were a part of Hollywood’s Golden Age.
+These are a few exceptional stars that left us this year:

 On a personal note, my good friend Peter Parker, the publisher of Karaoke Scene Magazine appeared with Malden in the film Murderers’ Row.
 Peter was a member of the band that sang in the picture.

 Jennifer Jones - She was one of the most gifted actors in Hollywood’s Golden Age.
 She won an Oscar for her role in A Song of Bernadette.
 She actually was nominated for an Academy Award five times in her illustrious career.
 She co-starred with Karl Malden in Ruby Gentry.
-Her most notable work includes Love Letters, Beat the Devil, Love is a Many-Splendored Thing, The Man in the Gray Flannel Suit, Towering Inferno, and re-makes of The Barretts of Wimpole Street and A Farewell to Arms.
+Her most notable work includes Love Letters, Love is a Many-Splendored Thing, Beat the Devil, The Man in the Gray Flannel Suit, The Towering Inferno, and re-makes of The Barretts of Wimpole Street, and A Farewell to Arms.
 She appeared with Forgotten Hollywood Forgotten History stars Lionel Barrymore in Since You Went Away and Duel in the Sun, and Van Heflin in Madame Bovary.

 She was married to Robert Walker and David O. Selznick, the producer of Gone With the Wind.